 • Traveling Nano Exhibit

 The Traveling Nano Exhibit continues to tour Nebraska and has been viewed by over 25,000 people from Chadron to Lincoln!
 This exciting 400-sq.-ft. exhibit uses hands-on activities to communicate about the extremely small scale of nanoscience and how interactions of materials at this tiny level shape our world in powerful ways.
-This 400 sq. ft exhibit is scheduled for travel to the following museums across Nebraska.
-The exhibit was created by NISE Net—the Nanoscale Informal Science Education Network and sponsored by the University of Nebraska-Lincoln’s Nebraska Center for Materials and Nanoscience (NCMN) and Nebraska EPSCoR.
+The exhibit was created by NISE Net—the Nanoscale Informal Science Education Network—and is sponsored by the University of Nebraska-Lincoln’s Nebraska Center for Materials and Nanoscience (NCMN) and the Nebraska Nanoscale Facility (NNF).

 - June - August 2015: Strategic Air & Space Museum